Dr. Horrible's Sing-Along Blog: Comic books

-All four stories were collected in Dr. Horrible, and Other Horrible Stories by Dark Horse Comics, in September 2010 (ISBN 978-1-59582-577-3).
+All four stories were put together in the collection Dr. Horrible, and Other Horrible Stories by Dark Horse Comics, in September 2010 (ISBN 978-1-59582-577-3).
 The collection also features an additional story about the Evil League of Evil.

-In November 2018, a new comic was released written by Joss Whedon titled Dr. Horrible: Best Friends Forever with art by Jose Maria Beroy and Sara Soler.
+In November 2018, a new comic written by Joss Whedon, entitled Dr. Horrible: Best Friends Forever, was released, with art done by Jose Maria Beroy and Sara Soler.
 The comic was the first story to be set after the events of the musical itself.

 Book

 On March 29, 2011, Dr. Horrible's Sing-Along Blog Book (ISBN 978-1-84856-862-4) was published by Titan Books.
 The book contains essays by Whedon, Fillion, Harris, Day, and Helberg; the complete shooting script; the script for Commentary: The Musical; and piano/vocal sheet music for Dr. Horrible's Sing-Along Blog.

 Stage events

 On August 29, 2008, the first authorized sing-along version of Dr. Horrible's Sing-Along Blog was hosted at Dragon Con in Atlanta, Georgia, with showings reaching standing-room-only capacity.
-Felicia Day showed up to one of the showings.
+Felicia Day attended one of the showings.

 Stage productions of the show have become very popular at colleges and high schools.

-In October 2010, Ireland, an official production of the musical was performed in Trinity College Dublin by the college's drama society; The DU Players.
+In October 2010, Ireland, an official production of the musical was performed in Trinity College Dublin by the college's drama society, the DU Players.
 The show took place from October 25–29, 2010.
 In November 2010, Cult Classic Theatre in Glasgow, Scotland, performed the first official UK production of Dr. Horrible's Sing-Along Blog.

 In January 2011, Balagan Theatre performed Dr. Horrible's Sing-Along Blog at the ACT Theatre's Allen Theatre in Seattle.
 The production was reviewed by Broadway World.
 A televised performance of a concert version of "Freeze Ray" can also be viewed.
 In 2011, all rights to perform Dr. Horrible's Sing-Along Blog or Commentary!
 The Musical were no longer being granted by the creators.